services mesh background

 Frequently Asked Questions

 Penetration testing is the process of assessing an IT system’s security using similar techniques and tools that a malicious actor would use.
-It can help you to understand the vulnerabilities affecting IT systems and how your organisation may be affected by those vulnerabilities if an attacker targets them.
+It can help you understand the vulnerabilities affecting IT systems and how your organisation may be affected.

 Pentesting should typically be done annually, especially where there are certification or regulatory requirements to conduct penetration testing.
-However, there are some cases where pentesting should be performed more often, such as where substantial changes are made to networks, custom software or applications have frequent development releases, or new products or services are launched.
+However, there are some cases where pentesting should be performed more often.
+For example, where substantial changes are made to networks, custom software or applications have frequent development releases, or new products or services are launched.

-This depends on the agreed scope of the penetration testing engagement.
+This depends on the agreed scope of the penetration testing.
 For example, the size of the network under review, the type of network, and whether any pentesting is performed authenticated may affect the length of the assessment.

-Our skilled pentesters follow strict guidelines in accordance with legal and technical standards to ensure minimal disruption to your business while performing a penetration test.
+Our skilled pentesters follow strict guidelines and legal and technical standards to ensure minimal disruption to your business.
 Our consultants work with you to establish high-risk systems and operational concerns during the scoping process.

 Yes!
 Sentrium has achieved the standards set by CREST and is a CREST-approved penetration testing service provider.
 We’re proud to offer services that achieve CREST’s extremely high standards of quality and professionalism, which are recognised internationally.